Combine your love of BBQ with the burrito bowl trend with the help of your slow cooker. The additions are easily adapted per your tastes.

 The morale of the story?
 Places like that need to be advertised on the exit signs instead of the chain fast food places.
 Maybe someone needs to start charting exits with alternative quick eats.
 Heck someone pay me to travel and I’ll do it ;-).

 This BBQ style burrito bowl recipe I am sharing with you today was inspired by my aforementioned meal and the slow cooker salsa verde bowls which I shared a short while ago.
 The combination is glorious.
+If you want an Asian version try my Pork Bulgogi Rice Bowls.

 One year ago: Seattle & 99 Bottles of Root Beer on the Wall